marconimarques/5-Truck-Fleet-Planning-Whatif-NL-Subagent/README.md

 # Logistics Fleet Sizing Planning

-A Python CLI tool that calculates the minimum truck fleet required to serve a logistics network, and lets you explore operational scenarios in plain English via a natural language interface.
+A Python CLI tool that calculates the minimum truck fleet required to serve a logistics network, and lets you explore operational scenarios via a natural language interface.
 The interface runs in **English** and **Portuguese (Brasil)** — switch at any time with `/language pt_BR` or `/language en`.

 ---